-Science News’ Kids own up to ownership, shows that science has come another step closer to proving a key part of Buddha’s Second Noble Truth, “… the illusion of self originates and manifests itself in a cleaving to things“.
+The Science News report, Kids own up to ownership, shows that science has come another step closer to proving a key element of Buddha’s Second Noble Truth, “… the illusion of self originates and manifests itself in a cleaving to things“.

-The 1st and 2nd of Buddha Four Noble Truths are spot on in regards to the nature and the cause of our unique human problem.
-I easily began seeing this was so many decades ago.
-It was simply a no-brainer!
-On the other hand, his 3rd and 4th Noble Truths’ solution for our problem turn out to be far more subtle and evolve over time.
+The 1st and 2nd of Buddha’s Four Noble Truths are spot on in regards to the nature and the cause of our uniquely human difficulties.
+I began seeing this many decades ago.
+It was a no-brainer!
+On the other hand, his 3rd and 4th Noble Truths’ solution for humanity’s existential ‘problem’ turn out to be far more subtle.

-Answers and solutions invariably lead to still deeper questions and problems.
-Round and round we go; we are our own worst enemy.
-Our problem is internal and while associated to our sense of self, is not caused by it.
-The sense of self is innate and natural; it is the survival sense motivating all life to live out its days.
+Our problem is internal and while associated with our sense of self, the sense of self doesn’t cause it.
+The sense of self is innate and natural.
+I think of it as the survival sense that motivates all life to live out its days.
 Our ‘special’ problem is mostly due to thoughts of self.
+As chapter 7 says, Is it not because he is without thought of self that he is able to accomplish his private ends?
 Thinking enables us to project this sense of self onto ‘my stuff, my beliefs, my future, my past, my life’.
 The kids in the article show how it begins with ‘my stuff’, and just goes on from there.
 Truly, the illusion of self originates and manifests itself in a cleaving to things.

 Here’s an excerpt of that article:

 WASHINGTON — Young children are possessed by possessions.
 Preschoolers argue about what belongs to whom with annoying regularity, a habit that might suggest limited appreciation of what it means to own something.